b00f/b00f.github.io/docs/_posts/2022-03-17-blockchain_security.md

 1. A [white hat](<https://en.wikipedia.org/wiki/White_hat_(computer_security)>) hacker finds the issue first, and tries to fix it before it causes any trouble.
-   Like disposing the bomb before exploding.
+   Like disposing of the bomb before it explodes.
-   The [Bitcoin Transaction Malleability](https://en.bitcoin.it/wiki/Transaction_malleability) or [Block Merkle calculation exploit](https://bitcointalk.org/index.php?topic=102395.0) are good examples of how the development team can fix potential problems before they cause any serious damage.
+   The [Bitcoin Transaction Malleability](https://en.bitcoin.it/wiki/Transaction_malleability) or [Block Merkle calculation exploit](https://bitcointalk.org/index.php?topic=102395.0) is a good example of how the development team can fix potential problems before they cause any serious damage.

 2. A [black hat](<https://en.wikipedia.org/wiki/Black_hat_(computer_security)>) hacker finds the issue first and exploits it for personal gain or to ruin the blockchain's reputation.